Brightify/Reactant/docs/reactant-ui/introduction.md

 pod 'ReactantUI'
 ```

-This will add Reactant UI to your project, but we're not done yet.
-Open your project in Xcode and open *Build Phases* and create a new *Run Script* phase (`+` button in top left corner -> `New Run Script Phase`).
-Name the phase (for example `Generate Reactant UI`) and move it just above phase named `Compile Sources (n items)`.
-Now add the following into the newly created phase.
+This will add Reactant UI source files to your project.
+After that open your Xcode project, go to *Build Phases*, and create a new *Run Script* phase (`+` button in top left corner -> `New Run Script Phase`).

+Give the new phase a name (for example *"Generate Reactant UI"*) and move it just above phase called `Compile Sources (n items)`.

+Last step is putting the following shell script into the newly created phase:

 ```sh
 pushd "$PODS_ROOT/ReactantUI"